Malnutrition: Classifying malnutrition

-Definition by Gomez & Galvan
+Definition by Gomez and Galvan

 In 1956, Gómez and Galvan studied factors associated with death in a group of undernourished children in a hospital in Mexico City, Mexico.
 They defined three categories of malnutrition: first, second, and third degree.
 The degree of malnutrition is calculated based on a child's body size compared to the median weight for their age.
 The risk of death increases with increasing degrees of malnutrition.

 An adaptation of Gomez's original classification is still used today.
 While it provides a way to compare malnutrition within and between populations, this classification system has been criticized for being "arbitrary" and for not considering overweight as a form of malnutrition.
 Also, height alone may not be the best indicator of malnutrition; children who are born prematurely may be considered short for their age even if they have good nutrition.

 Definition by Waterlow

 In the 1970s, John Conrad Waterlow established a new classification system for malnutrition.
 Instead of using just weight for age measurements, Waterlow's system combines weight-for-height (indicating acute episodes of malnutrition) with height-for-age to show the stunting that results from chronic malnutrition.
 One advantage of the Waterlow classification is that weight for height can be calculated even if a child's age is unknown.

 The World Health Organization frequently uses these classifications of malnutrition, with some modifications.